GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 On the cloud shell environment running this challenge:

-- *Clone the Repository and set* the environment variables* from *Challenge 1*.
 - Setup the **Genkit Developer UI**.

 ### Introduction

-TThe **MovieGuru** team is evolving the app's search capabilities.
+TThe **MovieGuru** Product team is evolving the app's search capabilities.
 To potentially reduce operational costs, we're moving towards a more streamlined approach.
 The current system utilizes a mixed search strategy, combining traditional keyword search with vector (semantic) search.

 The new "V2" configuration switches to purely vector-based search.